Q. David Bowers: Literary career

 Bowers has served as Numismatic Director of Whitman Publishing LLC since 2003, where he has produced another group of books including the Bowers Series covering various coin types in detail.

 From 1976-2021, Bowers wrote a column, "The Joys of Collecting", for Coin World in both the magazine's weekly and monthly issues.
 From 2018-2021, Bowers wrote a weekly column called "Bowers On Collecting" for Coin Update News and Mint News Blog.
 The column went into re-runs following his retirement, and its previous articles are archived on The E-Sylum, an online forum run by the Numismatic Bibliomania Society.

 Bowers also had a column called "Coins and Collectors" in The Numismatist, the monthly magazine of the American Numismatic Association, from 1965-2021.
+He was a frequent contributor to The Commemorative Trail, the newsletter of the Society for U.S. Commemorative Coins, during its run.

 Other work

 Bowers's interest in cinema history dates from August 1957, when on a visit to Philadelphia's Pine Street district of antiques shops he purchased a collection of one-sheet Biograph, Vitagraph, and other silent film posters which had been deaccessioned by Harvard University and sold to a dealer in old prints.
 Since then he has built an archive of cinema periodicals and publications, including many items formerly the property of George Kleine, Martin Quigley, William Fox, and other notables in the industry.